corentin-regent/portfolio/README.md

 ![Latest Lighthouse report](/docs/lighthouse-report.png)

-These scores are computed as follows:
+These scores are computed after each deployment of the website, as follows:

 - Three Lighthouse audits are run on each page
 - Out of these three reports, only the median one is selected
 - The final scores of the website are the average of the scores from each page's median report.

-During this process, the static website is served over localhost by an Nginx container, by the virtual machine provided by GitHub Actions.
-Therefore, while the Performance score can provide an insight regarding good practices adopted for improved speed, network-dependant indicators such as the time for First Contentful Paint do not represent what can be measured in production.

 ## License